Moisés Mosquera

-Moisés Castillo Mosquera (born 24 May 2001) is a Colombian professional footballer who plays as a centre-back for Marítimo.
+Moisés Castillo Mosquera (born 24 May 2001) is a Colombian professional footballer who plays as a centre-back for Mexican club FC Juárez.

 Career

 Mosquera signed his first professional contract with Marítimo on 14 August 2020.
 He began his senior career with their reserves, before being sidelined by an injury in April 2021.
-He made his professional debut with Marítimo in a 2-1 Primeira Liga win over Portimonense on 9 January 2022.
+He made his professional debut with Marítimo in a 2–1 Primeira Liga win over Portimonense on 9 January 2022.

+On 8 August 2023, Marítimo announced the permanent transfer of Mosquera to Liga MX side FC Juárez, for an undisclosed fee, reported to be around €1.5 million.